rebeccabernie/Theory-of-Algorithms-CA/README.md

 *Write a function `lstq` in Racket that takes as arguments two lists l and m of equal length and containing numbers.
 It should return d, the distance given by the sum of the square residuals between the numbers in the lists: d = ([element in l] - [element in m]) ^2*

 *[Racket file](https://github.com/rebeccabernie/Theory-of-Algorithms-CA/blob/master/10_Lstq.rkt)*
+This file is split into three functions - `lstq`, `get-list` and `sum`.
+The `lstq` function takes two lists as input and checks to see if the first is empty - equal length specified in problem, if one is empty so is the other.
+If the list is empty, the output is 0 (the sum of nothing is nothing), otherwise the two lists are passed to `get-list` and then `sum`.
+The `get-list` function takes two lists as input.
+It takes the `car m` from the `car l` and squares the answer.
+This result is added to a list, and the `cdr` of each list passed back to `get-list`.
+When there are no more elements, the new list is returned.
+The `sum` function takes a list as input and checks to see if there is only one element in the list.
+If so, it returns the `car` of this list.
+Otherwise, it adds the `car` and passes the `cdr` of the list back to `sum`, and when there are no more elements returns the sum.

 *[back to top](#theory-of-algorithms-programming-project-2018)*